sajan69/django-on-render/README.md

 5. Start the development server: python manage.py runserver

-6. Open your browser and navigate to `http://localhost:8000` to see the application running.
+6. Open your browser and navigate to `http://localhost:8000` or click on link that is provided in the terminal to see the application running.

 ## Deployment on Render